soberwp/models/README.md

 });
 ```

-That's it, now go ahead and add `model-name.json` files in the folder to begin creating your models.
+That's it, now go ahead and add `model-name.json` files in the folder or subfolders to begin creating your models.

 ## Models